data-edu/data-science-in-education/_book/07-wt-multilevel-models-2.md

 # Walkthrough #1B

-This walkthrough accompanies walkthrough XXX, which focused on preparing the data and beginning to viusualize and model the data.
+This walkthrough accompanies the [previous chapter](06-wt-multilevel-models-1), which focused on preparing the data and beginning to viusualize and model the data.
 Here, we focus on an extension of the models we ran, one focused on how to address the fact that students in our dataset shared classes.

 As for the earlier walkthrough using the same data, the *purpose* for this walkthrough is to explore students' performance in these online courses, focusing on the time spent in the course (made available throygh the learning management system) and the effects of being in a particular class.

-First, let's load the tidyverse and read the data we processed in walkthrough XXX.
+First, let's load the tidyverse and read the data we processed in [walkthrough 1](06-wt-multilevel-models-1).

 ```r